Covid-19 coronavirus: 13 new cases in NZ, no further deaths

 The number of people who have recovered from Covid-19 us up to 867 - up 51 on yesterday's number.

-"Targeted testing to help determine whether there is any undetected community transmission has taken place in Queenstown, Waikato, Canterbury, and is today taking place in Auckland," a Ministry spokesperson said.
+"Targeted testing to help determine whether any undetected community transmission has taken place in Queenstown, Waikato, Canterbury, and is today taking place in Auckland," a Ministry spokesperson said.

 All tests processed from the Queenstown supermarket site returned a negative result.